tonishii/simple-file-server/README.md

 - test.txt (~55MB)

 ## Dependencies
 The project has the ff.
-Python library:
+Python packages:

 - **tqdm**: A library for displaying progress bars.
 (Optional)